QuantEcon/python-lecture-sandpit.myst/lectures/PT_static.md

 ##

-This notebook uses several linear programming algorithms to solve the one-period version of a model of  Phelan and
+This lecture uses   several linear programming algorithms to solve the one-period version of a model of  Phelan and
 Townsend {cite}`Phelan_Townsend_91`.